1901 Chicago mayoral election: Contenders

+Primary and convention

-Incumbent mayor Carter Harrison Jr. was renominated by the Democratic Party.
+Incumbent mayor Carter Harrison IV was renominated by the Democratic Party.
 Harrison's opponent for the nomination was former governor John Peter Altgeld, who had been a third-party challenger in the previous election.
-However, his 1901 candidacy for the nomination was not a serious threat to Harrison, as Altgeld had lost much of his influence over the last two years.

-There had been rumors that, additionally, Roger Charles Sullivan and John Patrick Hopkins might recruit a candidate of their own to challenge Harrison, but this never materialized.
+Altgeld's 1901 candidacy was not considered a serious threat to Harrison, as Altgeld had lost much of his influence over the preceding two years.
+There had been rumors that Roger Charles Sullivan and John Patrick Hopkins might recruit a candidate of their own to challenge Harrison, but this never materialized.

 In the March primary to elect delegates to the city nominating convention, Harrison-supporting delegate candidates won a large majority.
 At the convention, Harrison was renominated by acclamation.